-How does one handle this situation?
-Electricians generally make use of a tool known as a knockout punch for this kind of situation.
-These tools incorporate a set of die and knockout pieces, along with some kind of device to pull the two pieces together to punch a hole in the metal box.
-There are several different styles of a knockout punch, and some electricians own several.
+Electricians typically use a tool known as a knockout punch for cutting new holes or enlarging existing holes in metal boxes.
+These tools incorporate a set of dies and punches, along with some kind of device to pull the two pieces together to punch a hole in the metal box.
+There are two main types of knockout punches: screw-type and hydraulic.

-The other choice is a more expensive knockout set.
-This one is a hydraulic knockout punch that uses the same die and knockouts but incorporates a hydraulic cylinder to drive the knockout through the box.
-This too can be a manual, hand-driven pump, or you can purchase a more costly electric hydraulic pump that works with the push of a button.
+A hydraulic knockout punch is a more expensive tool that uses a similar die and punch set but incorporates a hydraulic cylinder to drive the knockout through the box.
+The hydraulic device can be a manual, hand-driven pump or an electric hydraulic pump that works with the push of a button.